List of the most popular Frequently asked SAS Interview Questions with Answers:

 - PDV contains two automatic variables namely, _N_ (displays the count of the data step that is being executed) and _ERROR_ (notifies the error that occurs at the time of execution).

 Answer: SAS data set is basically referred to as the data that is available for analysis within a SAS program.
-SAS dataset is also referred to as SAS data table.
+SAS dataset is also referred to as the SAS data table.

 SAS data table consists of two parts: